1. Knowledge Base

 The Dashboard

-Logging into the Cibo Labs dashboard, you will see your farm name(s), along with the PIC(s), size of the farm(s) and two menu items 'AFM' and 'Farm Reports'.
-There are also two attribute icons; 'Manage' and 'Share'.
+Logging into the Cibo Labs dashboard, you will see your farm name(s) and selected parcel map, along with the PIC(s), size of the farm(s) and two widgets, 'Go to AFM' and 'Purchase Reports'.
+There are also 'Edit Farm' and 'Share Farm' widgets underneath your parcel map on the right.

 The 'Share' functionality is aimed at producers who may consult with third party members (i.e. consultants or advisors).
 You can share your AFM data with a third party member, provided they have a Third Party Subscription with the AFM.

 There are three 'Farm Reports' available through the AFM.
-More information regarding these reports can be found HERE.
+More information regarding these reports can be found HERE

 Pasture Biomass